kryptx/palmetto/README.md

 ## Definitions

+### Palmetto Authorization Request
+A request to a PIP to prompt the user to authorize the release of data, likely for the purpose of authentication.
+In this document, may be referred to as "authentication request".

+### Palmetto Authentication Request
+A request to a Resource Server including a Palmetto ID, signaling that the user wants to provide identifying information.
+In this document, may be referred to as "authorization request".

 ### Palmetto ID
 A combination of a palmetto domain (a domain which has a palmetto SRV record) and a path, which can be used to retrieve information about a person if authorized by that person.

 The protocol is omitted because:
-* A Palmetto ID should be able to be as short and convenient as an e-mail address
+* It is desirable that a Palmetto ID be able to be as short and convenient as an e-mail address.
-* The apparent URL is not requested directly by the resource server; the protocol would have to be removed anyway.
+* Since the URL is not requested directly by the resource server, the protocol would have to be removed anyway.

 ### Identity Value (IV)